Abdullah-Abdulazeez/my-first-repo/README.md

 Practice account for Learning Git
 Adding some changes.
-I guess vim works on Git Bash.
+I guess vim works on Git Bash or so I think.